 Qualitative Research Study by Trinity College for 3TS Reveals Need for Back to Basics Approach to Patient Care

-Lack of understanding, labelling and the need for a ‘back to basics’ approach were some of the key findings to emerge from a recent qualitative study into Accessing Help for Self-Harm and Suicidal Behaviour in the Emergency Department.
+Lack of understanding, labelling and the need for a ‘back to basics’ approach were some of the key findings to emerge from Phase 1 of our qualitative study into Accessing Help for Self-Harm and Suicidal Behaviour in the Emergency Department.
 3TS commissioned the study as part of their ongoing commitment to Suicide Prevention and Self Harm research.
 It was carried out by a team of mental health researchers from the Mental Health Nursing Team at the School of Nursing and Midwifery, Trinity College Dublin, led by Dr Louise Doyle, Associate Professor of Mental Health Nursing.

 The research focused on the personal experiences of 50 participants who had presented to the Emergency Department (ED) of Hospitals for self harm or suicidal behaviour throughout Ireland within the preceding 5 years.
 Just under half of participants reported presenting with suicidal ideation without self-injury.
 The remainder presented following self-harm which comprised overdose and / or self-cutting.

 An important primary point to note from this study is the significant variability in the experiences of participants.
 Some had more than one presentation to different EDs, yet reported positive experiences in one ED and negative experiences in another.
 Participants who presented more than once to the same ED also reported variability.
 Some had largely positive experiences and others negative.

 “I’d just say, the best advice I could possibly give is actually listen to the person that’s sitting in front of you.
 They’re not just a number, they’re not just there for the sake of being there.
 They’re asking for help, we’re crying out for help….”
 (ED15)

 National Care Programme